Anomalous Magnetoresistance beyond the Julli\`ere Model for Spin Selectivity in Chiral Molecules

-Figure \ref{fig3}(b) shows the analytical result of $P_s\widetilde{P}_{FM}$ by using the fitted parameters $\varepsilon_0$, $\gamma_0$ \cite{ref41} and Eq. (\ref{eq1}).
-As compared with Fig. \ref{fig3}(a), one can see from Fig. \ref{fig3}(b) that the analytical result $P_s\widetilde{P}_{FM}$ matches the numerical MR perfectly.
+Figure \ref{fig3}b shows the analytical result of $P_s\widetilde{P}_{FM}$ by using the fitted parameters $\varepsilon_0$, $\gamma_0$ (see details in Section S1.6 in the Supporting Information) and Eq.(\ref{eq2}).
+As compared with Figure \ref{fig3}a, one can see from Figure \ref{fig3}b that the analytical result $P_s\widetilde{P}_{FM}$ matches the numerical MR perfectly.
 This indicates that our theoretical model can quantitatively describe the influence of MPE on chiral molecules.